Budget vs. Actual analysis: Create, Update, Present

 What if you need to update the Budget scenario?

 Let’s say that you want to make changes to the Budget scenario based on the insights from the previous period’s actuals.
-To do this, you will simply need to extend the Budget scenario and update the cell.
+To do this, you will simply need to switch to the Budget scenario and update the cells.

-What if you need other people to enter data without you?
+What if you need other people to enter data without your supervision?

 You can invite collaborators to add their own assumptions (for example, the Actual figures) without exposing sensitive or non-relevant information.
 See this article to learn more about how you can securely share only specific worksheets with specific collaborators.